 The Bachelor of Architecture is a five-year programme and is divided into two stages as per the guidelines of Council of Architecture.

 The first stage is of three years and comprises the basic course.
-The first year lays the strong foundation and the next two years focus on thorough understanding of codes and concepts through core subjects, and skill building.
+The first year lays a strong foundation and the next two years focus on a thorough understanding of codes and concepts through core subjects and skill building.

-In the second stage- the fourth and the final year- students are encouraged to build proficiency in the domain of their choice by opting for elective subjects and the focus increasingly shiftstowards building practical skills through seminars, training and working on a live project.
+In the second stage – the fourth and the final year – students are encouraged to build proficiency in a domain of their choice by opting for elective subjects.
+During this phase, focus increasingly shifts towards building practical skills through seminars, training and working on a live project.

 The programme is ‘studio’ centric where students are trained to resolve live design problems.
-Theory, seminars and workshops run in parallel with studios, exposing students to a wide gamut of subjects and instilling in them presentation, problem solving and computer application skills along with in-depth understanding and application of architecture and design.
+Theory, seminars and workshops run parallelly with studios, exposing students to a wide gamut of subjects and instilling in them presentation skills, computer application skills and problem-solving abilities along with in-depth understanding and application of architecture and design.
 Communication and soft skills modules form an integral part of the curriculum and run through all five years.

 Core Courses (Partial list)